open-socialism/open-socialism-site/open-socialism/criticisms/there-are-great-dc-countries.md

 ## Overall Conclusion

-Even when the best DC countries are considered and show there is such a thing as pretty equitable and productive DC societies it still isn't enough to endorse DC wholesale.
-The further consideration is that countries like Norway are still only feasible by being parasitic globally on cheap labor which allows the [trickle down economics](https://en.wikipedia.org/wiki/Trickle-down_economics){:target="_blank"} math to work out for the common people.
+Even when the best DC countries are considered and show there is such a thing as quite equitable and productive DC societies, it still isn't enough to endorse DC wholesale.
+The further consideration is that countries like Norway are only feasible by being parasitic globally on cheap labor which allows the [trickle down economics](https://en.wikipedia.org/wiki/Trickle-down_economics){:target="_blank"} math to work out for the common people.

 A truly great system doesn't require a class of external [precariat](https://en.wikipedia.org/wiki/Precariat){:target="_blank"} (those poor people in precarious situations forced to work for unfair pay or conditions).
 Also a country like Norway may be quite environmentally friendly within it's borders, but with Norwegians buying goods from a global market that may not be produced in environmentally friendly ways (eg. lots of carbon going into the atmosphere) it is still ultimately being destructive to long term human survival.

-Finally, as good as Norway is, there isn't much doubt that at least on paper a completely cooperative and state owned society, with everyone working towards the common good, would be more effective at the common good.
+Finally, as good as Norway is, there isn't much doubt that at least on paper a completely cooperative and state owned society, with everyone working towards the common good, would be more effective.
 As such it is worth exploring whether such a system is feasible IE. Open Socialism (or other alternatives) regardless of how good we get at mitigating the issues with DC.